Skip to main content

 Haley at the SOMICH (Sociedad de MicrobiologĂa de Chile) in Pucon, Chile.

 Scholarships that help fund co-op placements can be particularly useful for students working abroad for non-commercial organizations.
-The funding allowed Hayley to focus intently on research and make the most of her time abroad.
+The funding allowed Haley to focus intently on research and make the most of her time abroad.
 It also enabled her to travel to a conference in Pucon, Chile to present her research findings.
 The intent of the scholarship Haley received is to support conservation activities, meaning it has a lasting impact on the world, as well as the recipient.
 “Getting an award really boosts your confidence and makes you feel like what you're doing is important.
-It means a lot that someone sees something in you,” says Hayley.
+It means a lot that someone sees something in you,” says Haley.

 By supporting initiatives that empower students to pursue their passions and drive positive change, donors play a pivotal role in shaping a brighter, more sustainable future for generations to come.